-Storm Water Unit
+The Storm Water Unit addresses issues

 Industrial Activities Storm Water Permit and the General Construction Activity Storm Water Permit) to address most of the industrial facilities and the construction sites within California.
 In addition, the SWRCB issued two state-wide Municipal Permits (the CalTrans MS4 Permit and the Phase II MS4 Permit) Copies of these

 The Santa Ana Regional Board adopted a sector-specific General Permit for storm water discharges from certain industrial facilities identified by the Standard Industrial Classification (SIC) Code 5093, specifically identifying metal scrap recyclers (excluding recycling facilities that only receive recyclable materials where no processes are performed on the metal scrap other than sorting, compaction, storage and transport).
 This sector-specific permit (R8-2018-0069, CAG618001) was adopted on October 19, 2018.

 A number of regional boards, including the Santa Ana Regional Board,

 adopted individual storm water permits for some of the facilities within their region.
 The regional boards administer the State's General Permits and the regional board's individual permits.

 A list of the facilities covered under the two State General Permits may be obtained at the SWRCB's Storm Water web site.
 For a list of the facilities covered by individual permits issued by the Santa

 Ana Regional Board or to review the files for the facilities covered either by the General Permits or by individual permits, contact the file review desk at FileReview8@waterboards.ca.gov.

 The Santa Ana Region also issued three municipal storm water permits to the three counties (Orange, Riverside, and San Bernardino) and all the incorporated cities within the jurisdiction of this Board.
 Click on the

 county name for more details on the permit.